Less than one hour drive from Sendai, Zao Fox Village is Japan’s fox-themed animal park.

 Get more inspiration - Subscribe YouTube ► http://buff.ly/1PAYGcZ

-Sign up for my Japan travel bulletin today, download your copy of my Guide to Amazing Adventures in Japan, receive access to my free Resource Library and Private Facebook Group.
+Sign up for our Japan Travel Bulletin, download your free copy of our Guide to Amazing Adventures in Japan, receive access to our free Resource Library and Private Facebook Group.